Boston Whalers are engineered for easy upkeep and long-lasting reliability.

 FOR MORE INFORMATION, CONTACT KARADON CUSTOMER SERVICE AT 1-800-KARADON.

-Your metal trim and fittings will stay bright if coated with a good grade metal polish or paste wax after washing.
+The cleaner your stainless trim and fittings can be kept, the greater the assurance of optimum corrosion resistance.
+Without proper care even the best stainless steel will corrode.
 Stainless steel is strong and corrosion resistant, but still requires maintenance to keep its appearance.
 Frequent routine cleaning of your stainless steel with mild soap water and cleaning wax will help maintain the finish.

 DO NOT USE: